Vaccination is key to ending the pandemic. If you are eligible, you should consider being vaccinated.

 People who were pregnant or breastfeeding were not included in the first vaccine trials.
 This is not unusual, as clinical trials don’t typically include people who are pregnant or lactating until the vaccine has been shown to be safe in the general population.
 However, people who are pregnant and become sick with COVID-19 have been shown to have worse outcomes from the illness.
 If you are pregnant, planning to become pregnant or breastfeeding, talk to your physician about COVID-19 vaccination or visit the CDC to learn more.

 No, if you are under quarantine for any reason, you should schedule vaccination for after your quarantine period ends.
-If you need to reschedule your appointment, please call the hotline number that was provided in your invitation.
+If you need to reschedule your appointment, please call the clinic where your appointment is scheduled.